tpersp/temp/README.md

 ## **1. Install Required Packages and Update System**

-Update your system and install the necessary packages:
+We start by updating the system to ensure all installed packages are up to date and install only the necessary components to keep the system lightweight:

 ```sh
 sudo apt update && sudo apt -y full-upgrade && \
 sudo apt install --no-install-recommends -y xserver-xorg x11-xserver-utils xinit openbox chromium unclutter
 ```

+### **Explanation of Installed Packages**
-- `xserver-xorg`: Provides the X11 server.
+- `xserver-xorg`: Provides the X11 server, which is required to run graphical applications.
-- `x11-xserver-utils`: Utility tools for X11.
+- `x11-xserver-utils`: Utility tools for X11, allowing additional configurations like display management.
-- `xinit`: Allows starting an X session.
+- `xinit`: Allows starting an X session manually, which is necessary since we are not using a full desktop environment.
-- `openbox`: A lightweight window manager.
+- `openbox`: A lightweight window manager that provides a minimal graphical environment.
-- `chromium`: The Chromium browser.
+- `chromium`: The Chromium browser, which will be used to display the website.
-- `unclutter`: Hides the mouse cursor when inactive.
+- `unclutter`: Hides the mouse cursor when inactive, keeping the kiosk display clean.

 ---

 ## **2. Create an X11 Startup Script**

-Create a script to launch the browser when X starts:
+We create a script to start the graphical session and launch the Chromium browser:

 ```sh
 sudo nano /home/pi/start-browser.sh